httprunner/httprunner/README.md

         - {"check": "status_code", "comparator": "eq", "expected": 201}
         - {"check": "content.success", "comparator": "eq", "expected": true}
 ```

+Function invoke is supported in `YAML/JSON` format testcases, such as `gen_random_string` and `get_sign` above.
+This mechanism relies on the `debugtak.py` hot plugin, with which we can define functions in `debugtak.py` file, and then functions can be auto discovered and invoked in runtime.

 For detailed regulations of writing testcases, you can read the [`QuickStart`][quickstart] documents.